PLN-team/pyPLNmodels/README.md

 ## Statistical description

-For those unfamiliar with the concepts of Poisson or Gaussian random variables, it is not necessary to delve into these statistical descriptions.
-The key takeaway is as follows: This package is designed to analyze multi-dimensional count data.
-It effectively extracts significant information, such as the mean, the relationships with covariates, and the correlation between count variables, in a manner appropriate for count data.
+For those unfamiliar with Poisson or Gaussian random variables, it's not necessary to delve into these statistical concepts.
+The key takeaway is that this package analyzes multi-dimensional count data, extracting significant information such as the mean, relationships with covariates, and correlations between count variables, in a manner appropriate for count data.

 Consider $\mathbf Y$ a count matrix (denoted as `endog` in the package) consisting of $n$ rows and $p$ columns.